-Prolonged stress, however, can have devastating effects on the body.
-The constant production of cortisol by the adrenal glands means your body is in a constant state of heightened readiness.
-This, in turn, causes the adrenal glands to try to produce even more cortisol, and adrenal fatigue sets in.
+Prolonged stress, however, can interfere with this process.
+The constant production of cortisol by the adrenal glands means your body stays in a constant state of heightened readiness.
+This, in turn, causes the adrenal glands to try to produce even more cortisol.
+Adrenal fatigue may set in as a result.
 The adrenal glands become overworked, and you suffer from burnout.

-Typical symptoms associated with Adrenal Fatigue Syndrome (AFS) include, amongst others:
+Typical symptoms associated with Adrenal Fatigue Syndrome (AFS) include:

-Although Western medicine treats most of these issues separately by means of medications, many people feel that this does not work or that the medication actually compounds the problem.
+Although Western medicine treats most of these issues separately by means of medications, many people feel that this does not work or that the medications actually compound the problem.
 Natural medicine, on the other hand, focuses on the underlying cause and solving it.

 One of the ways in which many people are able to help themselves when dealing with panic attacks and anxiety issues is by means of relaxation breathing exercises.